 Pimento Cheese Variations

-Of course, you can always add garlic or onion powder to pimento cheese for additional spice or chop black or green olives, onion or bell pepper for added texture!
+Of course, you can always add garlic or onion powder to your Southern pimento cheese for additional spice or chop black or green olives, jalapenos or bell pepper for added texture!

 Related recipes: